Rookiee-e/Tyckk/Tyck/README.md

-# Typeval - TypeScript-style Pydantic Wrapper
+# Tyck (Type Check) - A TypeScript-style Pydantic Wrapper

 A Simpliled API for Pydantic validation that makes it easier to define schemas with method chaining while maintaining full compatibility with Pydantic's features.